canmom/canmom.github.io/fiction/undefinedbehaviour.md

 My name was listed as Indigo, as well.
 Could I even sign a contract with that name anymore?
 I hesitated.
 I'd sort it out tomorrow.

 I applied to cancel my flight by phone.
 No refund, obviously.
 Wrote an email to the German company to apologise, and report a family emergency of some suitably vague sort.
+The rest... the rest could wait, it would have to.
+I was still trying to comprehend Violet being alive.

+Fifteen years is a lot of time.
+I'd had other relationships of course, most recently with Yeong-Mi.
+And I'd had a lot of time to process what Violet and I were.
+The sense of betrayal I'd felt, however cruel and unjustified.
+Wondering why she hadn't *told* me, if she was struggling that bad.
+Or if she had told me, and I'd been too oblivious to pick up the signals.
+Seeing Violet now could only bring to mind gothic metaphors, ghosts and hauntings.
+I'd gone over every conversation we'd had in my head, searching it for clues, and none of it was right.

+She'd been hit by a damn truck.
+Comical.
+Unless, of course, she was lying for some reason.
+So much of this mysterious job seemed sketchy.
+Like, why show up at my flat at 1am?
+Why not tell me more?

+I remembered a piece of concept art I'd once rendered.
+It had shown a magician working a magic circle, and a lopsided little homunculus peering around the corner.
+I'd composed it to hide what the magician was doing, limit it to a tantalising glimpse of the intricate circle.
+A nice bit of visual storytelling, and also saved me the trouble of modelling some kind of demon or monster.

+Tomorrow, I would walk around that corner, and see Violet's monster.

-And the next day, I found myself cycling across the bridge, past the Riverside Museum, and towards the city centre.
+So, the next morning, I found myself cycling across the bridge, past the Riverside Museum, and towards the city centre.
 It was my first time going out in... frankly, I don't want to think about how long.
 Since my last trip to the doctors, maybe.
 I watched the people going up and down the bridge warily, but none of them seemed to be in a hurry to hatecrime me.
 (Ha, to imagine that tranny bashing would still be a hate crime.
 They'd probably give them a medal.)

 I was *definitely* not in good shape to cycle.
 I'd left a lot of time, which meant very little sleep, and so it was hard to appreciate the frost glittering on the railings and wires of the bridge, the wintery Clyde, that old ship they have... bit by bit, though, I inched my way along the river, past the science centre and all that, stopping for breath whenever I had to.